First Responders

 Call us.
 Call someone.
 Start with what you have control over.
 You weren't trained for this career, but you're living it too.
 You're watching someone you love carry things that would break most people, and you need support as well.

-A law enforcement career is simultaneously the most difficult and most rewarding path a family can choose.
-You need preparation and support just like your officer needs tactical training.
-You need to understand what cumulative trauma looks like, how hypervigilance affects home life, why your usually emotionally available partner might seem distant after certain calls and how to deal with that.
-We help spouses find routine, purpose, and thrive in their critical role.
+You need to understand what cumulative trauma looks like, how hypervigilance affects home life, why your usually emotionally available partner might seem distant after certain shifts and how to deal with that.
+We help loved ones find routine, purpose, and thrive in their critical roles.

 Hear from first responders' spouses